fletcher/MultiMarkdown-CMS/README.md

 * as an admin, go to `/etc/apache2/extra`
 * `sudo pico httpd-vhosts.conf` (or similar)
+* comment out the existing virtualhost sections (add a "#" at the beginning of the line)
-* add something like the following at the end of the file:
+* then, add something like the following at the end of the file:

 		<VirtualHost *:80>
 			DocumentRoot "/Users/fletcher/Sites/mmd_static"